Tobacco Free Parks/Trails

 TFW has a strong working relationship with the City of Wichita.
 In recent years, this has included the adoption of a smoke-free athletic fields policy.
-TFW also advocated for smoke-free Kids’ Zone and food courts policy at our annual Wichita Riverfest.
+TFW and residents also advocated for smoke-free Kids’ Zone and food court policies at our annual Wichita Riverfest.

 Why Tobacco Free Parks & Trails?